jzhang1198/GEFfy/README.md

 To utilize the library:
 1. Clone the repository to your local device.
 2. Run `conda env create -f environment.yml` to install library dependencies to a new environment.
-3. Run `conda activate GEFfy` to activate your the mew environment.
+3. Run `conda activate GEFfy` to activate your the new environment.
 4. Install the library to your newly created by running `flit install`.